Beeswax Wraps Care Instructions

 - Etee Beeswax Reusable Food Wraps

-I’ve used all of these beeswax wraps in my kitchen, so I can personally vouch for their quality and durability.
+You can also take a look at this list of the best beeswax wraps.
+I’ve used all of these wraps in my kitchen, so I can personally vouch for their quality and durability.

 All of the sets have three convenient sizes, so you’ll always find the one you need.
 They’re also made with ethically sourced and quality ingredients, including organic cotton.
 Be sure to check out this post if you’re wondering why I encourage everyone to use organic cotton.